Best CoQ10 for Fertility: Ubiquinol Guide

 Sperm Motility

 Motility — the ability of sperm to swim efficiently toward the egg — is one of the most critical factors in male fertility.
 It is also directly energy-dependent.
-Multiple studies have shown that CoQ10 supplementation improves progressive sperm motility in men with subfertility, with some trials reporting significant increases after 3–6 months of supplementation.
-Healthline reviews the evidence supporting CoQ10 as one of the more well-studied fertility supplements for both men and women.
+A meta-analysis of 3 RCTs involving 296 infertile men found that CoQ10 supplementation significantly increased seminal CoQ10 concentration, sperm concentration, and sperm motility (Lafuente et al., 2013).

 Oxidative Stress Reduction

-Sperm cells are particularly vulnerable to oxidative damage due to their high metabolic activity and limited antioxidant defences.
-CoQ10 acts as a fat-soluble antioxidant, neutralising free radicals in the male reproductive tract.
+Sperm cells are particularly vulnerable to oxidative damage due to their high metabolic activity and limited antioxidant defenses.
+CoQ10 acts as a fat-soluble antioxidant, neutralizing free radicals in the male reproductive tract.
 Reducing oxidative stress protects sperm DNA integrity — a key marker of sperm quality that standard semen analysis often does not measure.

 Sperm Count and Morphology